yuvirajawat/yuvirajawat/README.md

 - 💞️ I’m looking to collaborate on Real world projects with rich learning opportunities.
 - 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/yuvrajsinghrajawat

 I am a Software Engineer working on android with Java and Kotlin to develop scalable and production ready android applications.
-I am Experienced with Android UI Design, XML, Android app lifecycle and architecture components along with Espresso and Firebase.
+I am Experienced with Android UI Design, XML, Android app lifecycle and architecture components along with SQLite, Firebase and Firebase Analytics.
 I have worked around- frontend technologies like HTML, CSS , JavaScript, SEO ,Firebase for responsive static websites, IoT for robotics and cyber security.